Contra Dwarkesh on RL sample-efficiency via information theory

 We can always learn more information from supervised learning than from RL.

 This is because we always gain at least as much information from knowing the correct token as from knowing if our guess is correct.
+In other words, we can always turn supervised learning into RL by discarding information; but we cannot go the other way around.

 Instead, let’s produce the real plot comparing the information content of one sample (depending on whether we use supervised learning or RL) on a simple example.